 Any rank in the rule is shaped by humility, a humility fashioned by the chance date of entry and the commitment to a live-long conversion into love.
-Both date and the growing fruits of this commitment to conversion move each member along.
+Both date and the growing fruits of this commitment move each member along.
 However, rather than moving up a bottom-to-top hierarchy with the community leader at the top, Benedict would have us moving (with growing humility) into the centre of a horizontal hierarchy.
 The community leader holds the place of Christ at the centre and community leadership discerns the shape of humble rank.
 In this way, all have the necessary chance and support to grow into the life of Christ at the centre of community and themselves.

 My dear friends, if God loved us so much, we too should love one another.
 No one has ever seen God, if we love one another, God abides in us, and his love comes to perfection in us.
 By this we know that we abide in him and he in us, because he has given us a share in his Spirit.
 (1 John 4:11-13, RNJB)